 Here’s what your landlord will ask you for:

-While there’s no universal credit score to rent apartments, the average U.S. renter's credit score was 638 in 2020.
+While there’s no universal credit score to rent apartments.
 The credit score you need depends on where you plan to live, and the policies of your landlord.

 FICO scores range from excellent to very poor:

 Soft credit pull vs. hard inquiry credit: What’s the difference?

 When you’re renting an apartment, bear in mind that you’ll be living on someone else’s property.
 Therefore, the landlord needs to know whether or not you’ll be a financially responsible tenant.
 For this reason, running an apartment credit check is common practice when applying for rentals.

 Your bill-paying history is important for the landlord to foster trust in you as a renter, and as a person.
 However, not all rental credit checks are the same.
 Similarly, not all credit checks will affect your credit score.